manuel-valles/nestjs-fundamentals-guide/README.md

   - Many of the basic Nest classes may be treated as a **provider** – _services, repositories, factories, helpers_, and so on.
 The main idea of a provider is that it can be injected as dependency; this means objects can create various relationships with each other.
   - Controllers should handle HTTP requests and delegate more complex tasks to providers.
 Providers are plain JavaScript classes that are declared as providers in a module.
-  - To create a service using the CLI, simply execute the command `$ nest g service coffees` or `nest g s`.
+  - To create a service using the CLI, simply execute the command `$ nest g service coffees` or `$ nest g s`.
   - The `@Injectable()` decorator attaches metadata, which declares that CatsService is a class that can be managed by the Nest IoC container.
   - The CoffeesService is injected through the **class constructor**.
 Notice the use of the private syntax.
 This shorthand allows us to both declare and initialize the coffeesService member immediately in the same location.
   - Nest is built around the strong design pattern commonly known as **Dependency injection**.
 In Nest, thanks to TypeScript capabilities, it's extremely easy to manage dependencies because they are resolved just by type.
 Nest will resolve the _coffeesService_ by creating and returning an instance of _CoffeesService_ (or, in the normal case of a singleton, returning the existing instance if it has already been requested elsewhere).
 This dependency is resolved and passed to your controller's constructor (or assigned to the indicated property).